Do you have pressing questions about God, life, or religion that no one seems to able to answer? Then, L3 is for you!

 In addition to connecting with students like you, L3 participants will be involved in five core learning experiences, each of which will address the three goals of the program.

-- Initial Retreat.
-(July 20 – 21, 2019) Students will come to Brescia for an overnight retreat.
+- Orientation Retreat.
+(July 18 – 19, 2020) Students will come to Brescia for an overnight retreat.
 The purpose of the initial retreat is to introduce the participants to each other and others who will be working with the program.
 The initial retreat will include orientation to the program, prayer and worship, theological reflection, and team building.

-- Mid-year renewal experience.
-(December 14 – 15, 2019) Students will participate in an overnight mid-year renewal experience focused on environmental stewardship and servant leadership.
-The experience will take place at a site of religious significance, such as Mount Saint Joseph or St. Meinrad, providing opportunity for personal growth, strengthened spiritual bonds, and expanded cultural knowledge.
+- Final Retreat at Mt.
+St. Joseph.
+(December 18 – 19, 2020) Students will participate in an overnight mid-year renewal experience focused on environmental stewardship and servant leadership.
+The experience will take place at Mount Saint Joseph, a site of religious significance, providing opportunity for personal growth, strengthened spiritual bonds, and expanded cultural knowledge.

 Why should I participate in L3?